Update a Record

 HTTP Method and URL

-When you create or update a record in MYOB Acumatica, you use the PUT HTTP method and the following URL.
+When you update a record in MYOB Acumatica, you use the PUT HTTP method and the following URL.

 PUT http://<Base endpoint URL>/<Top-level entity>